Saint Titus

 Titus brought a fundraising letter from Paul to Corinth, to collect for the poor in Jerusalem.
 According to Jerome, Titus was the amanuensis of this epistle (2 Corinthians).
-Later, on Crete, Titus appointed presbyters (elders) in every city and remained there into his old age, dying in Gortyna, near the city of Candia (modern Heraklion).
+Later, on Crete, Titus appointed presbyters (elders) in every city and remained there into his old age, dying in Gortyna.

 Life

-Titus was a Greek, apparently from Crete who is said to have studied Greek philosophy and poetry in his early years.
+Titus was a Greek, who may have studied Greek philosophy and poetry in his early years.
 He seems to have been converted by Paul, whereupon he served as Paul's secretary and interpreter.
-In the year 49, Titus accompanied Paul to the council held at Jerusalem, on the subject of the Mosaic rites.
+In the year 48 or 49 CE, Titus accompanied Paul to the council held at Jerusalem, on the subject of the Mosaic rites.